 How to position your balances before a bonus drops

-The most common mistake community members document is discovering a transfer bonus after it has expired, with points sitting idle in an issuer account.
+The most common error documented in community threads is discovering a transfer bonus after it has expired, with points sitting idle in an issuer account.
 Structural positioning — maintaining transferable point balances in the ecosystems most likely to run bonuses — reduces the gap between a window opening and a collector being able to act.

 Positioning principles from community discussion threads:

-• Don't pre-transfer speculatively to partner programs unless you have an imminent redemption.
+- Don't pre-transfer speculatively to partner programs unless an imminent redemption is already planned.
 Pre-transferring locks points into a single program and eliminates flexibility if a better bonus or a more favorable partner alignment emerges in the interim.

-• Know your award targets in advance.
+- Know the award target in advance.
 Collectors who have already identified their redemption goal — a specific route, cabin class, and approximate mileage cost — can act on a bonus window in hours.
 Those who need to research during the window frequently run out of time before the promotion closes.

-• Understand partner seat availability before the bonus drops.
-A 40% transfer bonus to Avianca LifeMiles is only useful if Star Alliance partner seats are bookable through LifeMiles for your target dates.
+- Understand partner seat availability before the bonus drops.
+A 40% transfer bonus to Avianca LifeMiles is only useful if Star Alliance partner seats are bookable through LifeMiles for the target dates.
 Availability research is a prerequisite, not a follow-on step.

-• Split your ecosystem exposure across at least two issuers.
+- Split ecosystem exposure across at least two issuers.
 Collectors who hold balances in both MR and ThankYou — or MR and Capital One — report materially more actionable bonus windows per year than those concentrated in a single ecosystem.

-The deeper strategic implication: credit card points transfer bonuses favor the prepared.
+Transfer bonuses favor the prepared, and the gap is measurable.
 Collectors who have already done award research, identified target partners, and accumulated sufficient balances treat bonus windows as a cost-reduction trigger.
-Those who haven't tend to find the window closes before they can act, converting a potential 30% discount into a missed opportunity and a forum post titled "just saw the Amex Flying Blue bonus ended yesterday."
+Those who haven't tend to find the window closes before they can act — converting a potential 23% cost reduction into a missed opportunity and a forum post timestamped three weeks after the fact.

 Building a monitoring system: alerts, forums, and timing heuristics